updroidinc/terminal/README.md

 Terminal's only parameter is a DivElement - essentially a box that Terminal will be rendered in.

 The major components are the I/O streams.
 They are expected to be hooked up to ByteBuffers of Uint8Lists.
-The example provided sets up a WebSocket to a backend [cmdr-pty] that sends/receives data in UTF-8.
+Best used by hooking up to a backend, like [cmdr-pty], that sends/receives data in UTF-8.
 But it could also be used with text/data that resides solely in the browser application.

 Theme is a separate library that contains built-in color schemes.

 There are other options like scroll speed, cursor blink, and the theme.

 See example/ for more details.

+## Examples

+There are two examples, found in the example/ dir.
+Both of these require Dartium (special Dart-enabled build of Chromium) unless you know how to compile the examples using dart2js (you're on your own for that).

+### Server

+Run `dart /path/to/example/server/main.dart`.
+A webserver will begin running, then you may open Dartium and point it to "localhost:8080".
+This example demonstrates how to build a server application that serves a Terminal client application and also connects this client to a pty backend [cmdr-pty] via TCP socket.

+### Websocket

+Requires [cmdr-pty].
+Follow the directions to run cmdr-pty in a regular terminal - the default settings should be fine.
+Then run your own webserver on example/websocket/web/index.html.
+You can use an IDE like DartEditor or WebStorm, or possibly Dartium itself.

+This example demonstrates how to build a client-side-only Terminal application that connects directly to a pty backend via Websocket.

 ## Known Issues